 - Respect locals.
 We are guests in their land, so greet them with a smile and a “shalom,” and treat them kindly!
 If someone does something kind to you, say “Todah!”
 (Thank you!)

 - Be on time!
-For example, if the bus is scheduled to leave at 7:00, show up in time to get on, get seated and be out of the way of others.
-Tardiness wastes the time of everyone else.
+For example, if the bus is scheduled to leave at 8:00, show up in time to get on, get seated and be out of the way of others.
+Tardiness wastes time for everyone, so avoid being “that person!”

 - Pro Tip: If it is not a legitimate complaint, don’t express it to anyone!
 LOL!

 Will we be able to communicate with locals?

 - Most Israelis are either fluent or are able to communicate to some degree in English.
 It is a friendly culture and most Israelis are helpful.
 Don’t hesitate to engage in conversation.